 7. Start a podcast.

-If you don’t have the capacity to produce your own podcast right now, ask if you can be a guest on someone else’s!
+If you don’t have the capacity to produce your own podcast right now, ask if you can be a guest on someone elses!
 Similar to being a guest speaker or presenter, being a podcast guest helps expose your business to oodles of new people, without the overheads.
-A word of advice: if you are going to pitch to someone asking to be on their podcast, There’s a couple of things to consider:

-• Make sure they have the same/similar target audience.
+• Whether they have the same/similar target audience.
 For example, there’s no point being a guest on a gardening podcast if that has absolutely nothing to do with your story or your brand.

-• Cold emails/messages/DM’s aren’t always the best way to pitch to be a podcast guest, especially with bigger podcasts.
+• How to you pitch.
+Cold emails/messages/DM’s aren’t always the best way to pitch to hosts, especially for in-demand podcasts.
 Do your research, find out if there’s a process for applying to be a podcast guest.
 It also always helps to have followed someone for a bit, consumed some of their content so you can approach them in a more genuine, authentic way.

-I know so many businesses that generate many leads through podcasting, including me!
+I know many businesses that have generated many leads through podcasting, including me!
 I can totally vouch that it works.

 8. Word of mouth marketing (WOMM).